marcin-sucharski/fireprofile/README.md

 which profile to start even before launching browser.
 Fireprofile lets you choose profile from list.

-## For whom
+## Target users
-Fireprofile was implemneted with minimalistic desktop environments/window managers in mind.
+Fireprofile was implemented with minimalistic desktop environments/window managers in mind.
 For example if you are using i3-wm and dmenu for running applications then Fireprofile will be perfect fit.